nickoala/telepot/README.md

 `999999999` is obviously a fake ID. `Nick` `Lee` is my real name, though.

-Also note the `update_id`.
+Note the `update_id`.
 It is an ever-increasing number.
 Next time you should use `getUpdates(offset=100000001)` to avoid getting the same old messages over and over.
 Giving an `offset` essentially acknowledges to the server that you have received all `update_id`s lower than `offset`.

 ```python
 >>> bot.getUpdates(offset=100000001)